robert-damoc/game-stats/README.md

 4. Start inserting rounds from `+` icon on the scores table.
 5. Input score on every round by editing the round on the score table.
 6. Complete or cancel the game by clicking the corresponding icons on actions column

-# Round Points

-* Diamonds       -50 every Diamond
-* Queens         -100 every Queen
-* Ten of Clubs   +400
-* King of Hearts -400
-* Rentz plus     first player out 0, second  player out +400, third player out +800 and so on.
-* Rentz minus    last player out 0, second to last player out -400, third to last player out -800 and so on.
-* Totale plus    +50 every Hand and +50 every Diamond and +100 every Queen and +400 for the Ten of Clubs
-* Totale minus   -50 every Hand and -50 every Diamond and -100 every Queen and -400 for the King of Hearts